Privacy Policy

 - better understand usage behaviour,

-- continuously improve our services and develop new functions,
+- continuously improve our services and develop new features,

 - optimise the user-friendliness and performance of the platform.

-We may use your data for marketing and information purposes, in particular:
+We may use your data for marketing and informational purposes, in particular:

-- Sending newsletters and information emails about our products and services (only with prior consent, Art.
-6(1)(a) GDPR),
+- sending newsletters and informational emails regarding our products and services (only with prior consent, Article 6(1)(a) of the GDPR),

 - personalised content and offers, provided you have consented to this,

-You can object to the use of your data for direct marketing purposes at any time and revoke your consent (see Section 14 of this privacy policy, Art.
+You may object to the use of your data for direct marketing purposes at any time and withdraw any consent given (see Section 14 of this Privacy Policy, Art.
 21 GDPR).

 5.7 Cooperation with partners and service providers